Hogna ingens: Biology

-History
+Adult numbers have been estimated at less than 5,000, making it one of the rarest wolf spider species.
+It is also believed to be one of the largest wolf spiders on earth, with a 12 cm leg span for the female, somewhat smaller for the male (the Latin ingens means "huge" or "monstrous").

-Hogna ingens was first described by John Blackwall in 1857, as Lycosa ingens.
+Captive breeding

-In 2016 a captive breeding programme was set up at Bristol Zoo with 25 individuals being captured and taken to the zoo, over 1000 spiderlings were produced in 2017 and it is hoped that some of these can be reintroduced to Desertas to boost populations.
+In 2016 a captive breeding programme was set up at Bristol Zoo with 25 individuals being captured and taken to the zoo.
+More than 1000 spiderlings were produced in 2017 and it is hoped that some of them can be reintroduced to Desertas to boost populations.